 Burnout is a sign something has shifted.

 Maybe technology has changed.

-4. Burnout for Artists Occurs When We Fail To Notice We Have a Physical Body
+We Fail To Notice We Have a Physical Body

 Sometimes even if you have managed to force yourself to stay strapped to your work treadmill, your body presses the auto-eject button, and out you fly.